Setting and managing your budget

 How much money will you have?

-Once you know how much you will receive in loans and grants, you will be able to see the shortfall, and can have the conversation about how much your parents are going to support you.
+Once you know how much you will receive in loans and grants, you will be able to start working out how to make up the shortfall.

 Making up the shortfall